critical thinking

 Solution: Tony should do homework before watching television.

-This process can be applied to a wide variety of problems, whether practical or intellectual.
-The number of ‘whys’ is not fixed at 5 either, the question can be repeated and explored as often as is needed to get to the root cause of the problem and until a viable solution becomes apparent.
+This process can be applied to a wide variety of practical or intellectual problems.
+The number of ‘whys’ is not fixed at 5 either.
+The question can be repeated and explored as often as needed to get to the root cause of the problem and until a viable solution becomes apparent.

 This group activity engages the students’ critical thinking faculties and problem-solving abilities.

 It is based on the survival scenario of being marooned on a desert island after a shipwreck.
-The group can choose 5 items they can salvage from the wreckage to help them survive or to secure their rescue.
+The group can choose 5 items to salvage from the wreckage to help them survive or secure their rescue.
 The number of items can be modified depending on time availability and group ability.

-Students must discuss the relative merit of the different items suggested and negotiate with each other to get the list down to the set number of items.
-Some hard decisions are required to be made and this can often lead to very engaged and lively debates.
+Students must discuss the relative merit of the different items suggested and negotiate with each other to reduce the list to the set number of items.
+Some hard decisions are required, and this can often lead to very engaged and lively debates.

 At the end of the activity period, the group can present their list to the class and compare their decisions with the decisions made by the other groups.

-This activity lends itself to easy differentiation too.
-You can ask groups to not only list a certain number of items but also to rank them in terms of importance.
-You can also change the environment which will throw up many new problems, for example, a plane crash in a tropical jungle.
+This activity lends itself to easy differentiation, too.
+You can ask groups to list a certain number of items and rank them in terms of importance.
+You can also change the environment, which will throw up many new problems, for example, a plane crash in a tropical jungle.

-Text is not the only means of communicating information and so it is important students develop the ability to apply their critical faculties to the interpretation of imagery too.
+Text is not the only means of communicating information, so it is important students develop the ability to apply their critical faculties to interpreting imagery, too.

 In this activity, students view a photograph or picture projected on the whiteboard at the front of the room.
 They are then given a worksheet with the question “What is happening in this image?” written at the top.

-In the next stage, the students answer the question, “What lead you to your conclusion?”
+In the next stage, the students answer, “What led you to your conclusion?”
 Instruct them to write down the steps that led them to form their opinion.
 They must list all the evidence from the image that led them to their conclusion.

 This activity helps students to think clearly about the steps they follow in forming their opinions.
 It encourages them to think about their own visceral responses to images by asking them to verbalize those responses.